This post may contain affiliate links, my full disclosure can be read here.

 Around the map are other pictures and “i” symbols, clicking on these bring up boxes on the screen with more information on that place, person or event.
 When you have finished exploring that time period you can click on the direction arrows in the top right corner to move forward or back.

 It is really cool watching the map move and change!
-This is suppose to be for my children to use, but they have to share with me!
-I'm enjoying this as much as they are.
+This is supposed to be for my children to use, but they have to share with me!
+I’m enjoying this as much as they are.

 Included with each map is a teacher’s guide.
 This can be accessed through the main page of Time Maps or opened separately as a PDF file.
 The guide for the Rise of the Roman Empire was 20 pages.